Cash Flow Statement

 - Net Cash Used in Investing Activities

-- Debt Activity
+- Proceeds from New Debt

-- Short-term Borrowings
+- Short-Term Borrowings and Repayments

-- Common Stock Repurchases and Issuance
+- Common Stock Repurchases for Tax Withholdings

 - Net Cash Provided by (Used in) Financing Activities

-- Effect of Exchange Rate Changes
+- Effect of Exchange Rate Changes on Cash and Equivalents

-- Net Change in Cash, Cash Equivalents, and Restricted Cash
+- Net Change in Cash, Cash Equivalents and Restricted Cash